 With a new focus, the show now hopes to bring industry stakeholders together to share ideas whilst aiding the industry to return to normal.
 Hopefully, this move may be enough to encourage SYBAss and LYBRA to change their minds and attend the show.

-Informa said it has put in a lot of effort into making sure that the show upholds the highest levels of hygiene and cleanliness.
+Informa said it has put in a lot of effort into making sure that the Monaco Yacht Show upholds the highest levels of hygiene and cleanliness.
 The government of Monaco, recognizing how important the event is for the city-state of Monaco, is also on board and is helping Informa to ensure that the event is safe and that COVID-19 is kept at bay.
 The event is slated to be held from September 23 to 26 at Port Hercule, Monaco.

 Like most industries affected by the coronavirus pandemic, the yachting industry is no different.
 The industry has really come to a halt since the beginning of 2020.
 However, on an uplifting note, there are now less restrictions and regulations on movement when compared to earlier months of the year.
 The Monaco Yacht Show is an attempt by Informa to help the Yacht industry recover from the effects of the pandemic and the move has been much applauded.